FalkZ/effectlayer/README.md

 const moodSwing = effectlayer(MoodSwing);
 ```

-Initialize effects by calling them once.
+Effects are initialized by calling them once.

 ```tsx
 moodSwing.$monitor();
 ```

-DOM effects will return a html element that can be attached to the DOM.
+Effects containing JSX will return a html element that can be attached to the DOM.

 ```tsx
 document.body.appendChild(moodSwing.$ui());